LDO-CERT/orochi/README.md

 Using Docker-compose you can start multiple dockers and link them together.

-- Start cloning the repo:
+- Start cloning the repo and enter in the folder:
  ```
  git clone https://github.com/LDO-CERT/orochi.git
+ cd orochi
  ```

 - ElasticSearch container likes [big mmap count](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html) so from shell do `sysctl -w vm.max_map_count=262144` otherwise docker image of Elastic would not start.
 To set this value permanently, add `vm.max_map_count=262144` in /etc/sysctl.conf.